fgnt/pb_chime5/README.md

 # pb_chime5: Front-End Processing for the CHiME-5 Dinner Party Scenario [\[pdf\]](http://spandh.dcs.shef.ac.uk/chime_workshop/papers/CHiME_2018_paper_boeddecker.pdf)

+This repository includes all components of the CHiME-5 front-end presented by Paderborn University on the CHiME-5 workshop [PB2018CHiME5].
+In combination with an acoustic model presented by the RWTH Aachen this multi-array front-end achieved the third best results during the challenge with 54.56 %.

+The front-end consists out of WPE, a spacial mixture model that uses time annotations (GSS), beamforming and masking:

 ![(System Overview)](doc/images/system.svg)

-This repository is not finished (i.e. work in progress).
-Open points:

-- [x] core enhancement code
-- [x] remove dependencies from our infrastructure
-- [x] launch script
-- [x] manual script
-- [ ] code cleanup, remove all unnessesary code and rearrange the code files
+The core code is located in the file `pb_chime5/core.py`.
+An example script to run the enhancement is in `pb_chime5/scripts/run.py` and can be executed with `python -m pb_chime5.scripts.run with session_id=dev wpe=True wpe_tabs=2`.

 Challenge website: http://spandh.dcs.shef.ac.uk/chime_challenge/

 Workshop website: http://spandh.dcs.shef.ac.uk/chime_workshop/

-This repository includes all components of the CHiME-5 front-end presented by Paderborn University on the CHiME-5 workshop.
-In combination with an acoustic model presented by the RWTH Aachen this multi-channel front-end achieved the third best results during the challenge with 54.56 %.

-The core code for this enhamcement is located in the file `pb_chime5/core.py`.
-Run the enhancement with something like `python -m pb_chime5.scripts.run with session_id=dev wpe=True wpe_tabs=2`

 If you are using this code please cite the following paper: